LLM App Store Analysis: A Vision and Roadmap: Definitions and Motivations

 \subsection{Definitions}

-To provide the foundation for our analysis and discussions, it is essential to establish clear definitions for the key concepts and terms related to \textit{LLM app} and \textit{LLM app store}.
+To provide the foundation for our analysis and discussions, it is essential to establish clear definitions of key concepts and terms related to \textit{LLM app} and \textit{LLM app store}.
 The following definitions explain these elements, serving as a reference point for the subsequent sections of this paper.

-\begin{itemize} \item \textit{LLM app}: A specialized application (app) powered by an LLM, distinct from conventional \textit{mobile apps} that may incorporate LLM technology.
-These apps, typically found on platforms like OpenAI's GPT store, Poe, and FlowGPT, are specifically designed to harness the advanced capabilities of LLMs for a variety of purposes, tasks, or scenarios. \item \textit{LLM app store}: A centralized platform that hosts, curates, and distributes LLM apps, enabling users to discover and access tailored intelligent services. \end{itemize}